qasim2020/playground/README.md

 # Introduction
 Playground is my server side nodejs code that is serving following websites.
-This means that a single droplet on Digital Ocean can be used to serve multiple projects.
+This means that a single droplet on Digital Ocean can be used to serve multiple websites.
 It is only Nodejs, MongoDB, Handlebars and Pjax.
 There is no React or similar framework.
 - [7amuniforms.com](https://7amuniforms.com)
 - [defence-properties.com](https://defence-properties.com)
 - [nt.qasim.tech](https://nth.qasim.tech)